AniketBansod/FoodieHub/README.md

     ```
   - Serve the static `dist/` directory (any static host).
 Backend runs with `cd backend; npm start`.

-> Docker: No Dockerfile in repo.
-If you want one, open an issue and we can add it.

 ## 🔍 Usage